Split-brain: Kim Peek

 Kim Peek was arguably the most well-known savant.
 He was born on November 11, 1951, with an enlarged head, sac-like protrusions of the brain and the membranes that cover it through openings in the skull, a malformed cerebellum, and without a corpus callosum, an anterior commissure, or a posterior commissure.
 He was able to memorize over 9,000 books, and information from approximately 15 subject areas.
 These include: world/American history, sports, movies, geography, actors and actresses, the Bible, church history, literature, classical music, area codes/zip codes of the United States, television stations serving these areas, and step-by-step directions within any major U.S. city.
 Despite these abilities, he had an IQ of 87, was diagnosed as autistic, was unable to button his shirt, and had difficulties performing everyday tasks.
 The missing structures of his brain have yet to be linked to his increased abilities, but they can be linked to his ability to read pages of a book in 8–10 seconds.
 He was able to view the left page of a book with his left visual field and the right page of a book with his right visual fields so he could read both pages simultaneously.
 He also had developed language areas in both hemispheres, something very uncommon in split-brain patients.
 Language is processed in areas of the left temporal lobe, and involves a contralateral transfer of information before the brain can process what is being read.
 In Peek's case, there was no transfer ability—this is what led to his development of language centers in each hemisphere.

 Although Peek did not undergo corpus callosotomy, he is considered a natural split-brain patient and is critical to understanding the importance of the corpus callosum.
 Kim Peek died in 2009.

-Future Applications

-There is an Apple TV series titled Severence that takes a different approach on the split-brain concept.
-If you are not familiar with the series, the characters can choose to undergo a procedure where they are "severed" and their personal memories and work life memories are kept completely separate.
-Ethical question certainly arise with the procedure and state of consciousness, however, could state of being actually happen in today's world?
-A Boston University associate professor of psychological and brain sciences, Steve Ramirez, shares his opinion on the concept and real-life application.
-He specializes in memory storage and retrieval, as well as consciousness.
-He explains that Severance may actually be possible because it does not break any laws of physics, such as time travel.
-Memories can be started or stopped, similar to "infantile amnesia", how we do not have access to any memories prior to age three.
-This idea could be applied in a similar way, just with different timing, creating a way of "state-dependent recall" of entire experiences.